atheme/atheme-contrib-modules/README.md

 #### ircd_crypto_trans.c

 A encryption module for IRCServices weird password encryption scheme, useful for transitioning to crypto/posix.
-NOT COMPILED BY DEFAULT.

 #### mlocktweaker.c

 Sets the mlock to all new channels to something specified in the source code of the module.
 See line 16 of the module's code for what to edit.
-NOT COMPILED BY DEFAULT.

 #### ns_ajoin.c

 Allows users to set a AJOIN/autojoin list of channels that Atheme will automatically join them to upon identify.
 Only works on ShadowIRCd, InspIRCd and UnrealIRCd.
-NOT COMPILED BY DEFAULT.

 #### ns_cleannick.c